Live DJs, multiple rooms, and a mural by Problack

 -

-Hue will boast one of Boston’s most ambitious beverage programs with bars both upstairs and downstairs that will offer full bar service and a comprehensive wine list and Hue has just been approved for bottle service.
+Hue boasts one of Boston’s most ambitious beverage programs with bars both upstairs and downstairs that will offer full bar service and a comprehensive wine list and Hue is also approved for bottle service.

 -

 The upstairs lobby bar is sure to become a neighborhood hangout.
-Downstairs it will be “see and be seen” at a nightclub-sized long bar.
+Downstairs is “see and be seen” at a nightclub-sized long bar.
 A backroom speakeasy with a specialty wine/Champagne bar embraces a deco vibe.

 -

-A deejay will be spinning background music nightly after 9 pm; Hue is also licensed for live music—a calendar of bookings will be forthcoming.
+A deejay spins background music nightly after 9 pm; Hue is also licensed for live music.

 As for the look of the place, “Designer Kristen Bender Daaboul of Raha Home took inspiration from Hue’s historic setting.
 The Copley Square Hotel—built-in 1891—is the second longest operating hostelry in Boston with a fabled history of dining and entertainment.”